Transitional Kindergarten Information

 - students learn by working with the teacher in small and large groups and also have opportunities for independent exploration.

-According to state law (Ed Code 48000[c]), children are eligible for Transitional Kindergarten at the beginning of a school year, or whenever they move into the district, if the child will have his or her 5th birthday between September and December 2nd.
+According to state law (Ed Code 48000[c]), children are eligible for Transitional Kindergarten at the beginning of a school year, or whenever they move into the district.

 How to Enroll

-Enrollment will begin Thursday, February 1, 2018 for the 2018-19 school year.
+Enrollment will begin February 1 for the following school year.
 For information on the enrollment process please click here.